 How?
 First, acknowledge what you can't control.
 Then put your energies into changing what you can — for the better.

-You can't change the following factors, but you should take them into account when making a plan to reduce your health risks.
+You can't change the following factors, but you should take them into account when making a plan to lower your health risks.

 - Age.
 The aging body undergoes gradual physical changes that are normal and inevitable.
 Although your body has many built-in repair systems, sometimes these also break down, and over time the damage accumulates.